How can I automate my campaigns with Microsoft Advertising Scripts?

 How do I manage scripts?

-After you run a script, it will appear under Logs on the main Scripts page.
+After you run a script, it will appear under Logs on the main Scripts page (From the global menu at the top of the page, click Bulk actions > Scripts.
 There you will see when the script ran, how long it took to run, how many changes were made, and how many changes failed.
 For more information on what the script did:

 - In the script's Summary column, click View details.